chenjiang0819/MelbourneCensusDataset-ImplementingMapFunctionsWithKDTrees/README.md

 # MelbourneCensusDataset-ImplementingMapFunctionsWithKDTrees

 Makefile will produce an executable program called map2.
-This program should take two command line arguments:
+This program takes two command line arguments:
 (1) the name of the data file used to build the tree, and
 (2) the name of anoutput file.

-Input of map2 program should:
+Input of map2 program:
 • map2 datafile outputfile then type in queries; or
 • map2 datafile outputfile < queryfile
 Queries should be entered as x,y,radius triplets separated by spaces: x y r

 Example output
 This is an example of what might be output to the file after two queries:
 144.967058 -37.817313 0.0005 −− > Census year: 2018 || Block ID: 15 || Property ID: 109260